 Sharonview Federal Credit Union is headquartered in Fort Mill and is the 3rd largest credit union in the state of South Carolina.
 It is also the 194th largest credit union in the nation.
-It was established in 1976 and as of September of 2013, it had grown to 192 employees and 65,012 members.
-Sharonview Federal Credit Union's money market rates are 14% higher than the national average, and it boasts a A+ health rating.
+It was established in 1976 and as of December of 2019, it had grown to 312 employees and 88,245 members at 19 locations.
+Sharonview Federal Credit Union has an A health rating.

 |Assets and Liabilities|

 |Assets||Q4 2019vs Q4 2018||$1.63B$1.61B|

 |Loans||Q4 2019vs Q4 2018||$1.36B$1.43B|

 |Loan Loss Allowance||Q4 2019vs Q4 2018||$9.5MM$10.6MM|

 |Real Estate Owned||Q4 2019vs Q4 2018||$299.00K$72.00K|

 Rates for Sharonview Federal Credit Union are currently being reviewed.